alokmaurya22/extrabite-backend-2/API_USE_DOCS/6_BROWSE_API_DOCS.md

 #### Success Response (200 OK)

 The response will be an array of donation objects that match the filter criteria.
-The format is the same as the primary listing endpoint.
+The format is the same as the primary listing endpoint and includes the new fields described above.